 - Festaff provide volunteer wristbanding staff for Glastonbury, you work 3 x 8 hour shifts for your ticket and the rest of the time is yours to soak up the Festival and have fun with your friends.www.festaff.co.uk

-- Recyclers/Litter pickers are recruited by the Festival.
+Recyclers/Litter pickers are recruited by the Festival.
 Initially people who have worked successfully before are approached, thereafter applications are taken from those who get in touch with the Festival.
-To apply for this work at Glastonbury 2015, please contact Fiona direct on 01749 899086 or email email@example.com.
+To apply for this work at Glastonbury 2015, please contact Fiona direct on email@example.com. uk

 - If you have medical, paramedic or first aid qualifications, you can apply to join Dr Chris Howes’ team of volunteers by completing the application on the website www1.festival-medical.com.

 - Tent stewards and campsite wardens are recruited from local carnival clubs, parent teachers associations, sports clubs and voluntary groups.
-Over the past five years the Festival has trained thousands of individuals, has a waiting list of organisations wishing to raise funds in this way and does not anticipate many vacancies in 2013.
-One not-for-profit organisation looking for recruits is Festive Lizards.
-All Festive Lizards 2013 positions now filled.
+Over the past five years the Festival has trained thousands of individuals, has a waiting list of organisations wishing to raise funds in this way and does not anticipate many vacancies.

 - Property lockups are run by different peace and environmental groups, so if you are a member of such a group, you might wish to check if your local branch is involved.